mbitsnbites/mrisc64/README.md

 ## Required modifications

-There are mainly two things that need to be modified to work better with a 64-bit machine:
+There are mainly three things that need to be modified to work better with a 64-bit machine:

 * Encoding and handling of immediate values.
 * The `SHUF` instruction.
+* Introduce widening operations (especially 32 *op* 32 → 64).

+See [issues](https://github.com/mbitsnbites/mrisc64/issues) for more details.